IlianaVachkova/PlanYourHealth/README.md

 ##Components
 Components are placed in seperate folders with their component html templates.
 There are 9 folders with component:
--additive folder - here are placed all components connected with food additive functionality: AdditiveDetailComponent, FavouriteListComponent, AdditiveListComponent,AdditiveShortComponent, AdditiveAddComponent
+- additive folder - here are placed all components connected with food additive functionality: AdditiveDetailComponent, FavouriteListComponent, AdditiveListComponent,AdditiveShortComponent, AdditiveAddComponent
--contact folder - here is placed ContactComponent -customer-counter - here is placed CustomCounterComponent, which is used for rating the additives -footer - here is playced bootstrapped FooterComponent -home - HomeComponent, representing home page of the app -login - LoginComponent it is component for loging the user -navbar -  Here is placed the navigation menu of the app -user-profile - Here is UserProfileComponent which navigates to adding of component -app - here it is placed the main  AppComponent
+- contact folder - here is placed ContactComponent
+- customer-counter - here is placed CustomCounterComponent, which is used for rating the additives
+- footer - here is playced bootstrapped FooterComponent
+- home - HomeComponent, representing home page of the app
+- login - LoginComponent it is component for loging the user
+- navbar -  Here is placed the navigation menu of the app
+- user-profile - Here is UserProfileComponent which navigates to adding of component
+- app - here it is placed the main  AppComponent

 ##Module
 There is only one module the app.module - here are the routes and declaration of components and providers

 ##Services
 The services are placed in folder core/services.
 There are three services:
--AdditiveService - it gets all additive, can get additve by id and add new addite to server -AuthenticationService - it takes care of login and logout functionality -UserService - it can create user, and get it by id and it is used for registering new users
+- AdditiveService - it gets all additive, can get additve by id and add new addite to server
+- AuthenticationService - it takes care of login and logout functionality
+- UserService - it can create user, and get it by id and it is used for registering new users

 # How to run